Oklahoma Sooners football: Perennial BCS contention

 Oklahoma began the 2000 season ranked No. 19 in the AP poll, their first preseason AP poll appearance in five years.
 After a 4–0 start, the Sooners defeated No. 11 Texas 63–14; running back Quentin Griffin broke a school record with six rushing touchdowns in the game.
-The next week, the Sooners beat No. 2 Kansas State 41–31, then defeated top-ranked Nebraska 31–14 two weeks later.
+The next week, the Sooners beat No. 2 Kansas State 41–31, then defeated top-ranked Nebraska 31–14 two weeks later, finishing out a stretch that would be remembered as "Red October".
 The Sooners finished the regular season undefeated and beat Kansas State in the conference championship game to win their first conference title since 1987.
 In the years since that victory, the Big Eight had dissolved and the Sooners had joined its successor conference, the Big 12.
 Additionally, the BCS format had been established, with each season culminating in a national championship game between the top two teams in the system's rankings.
 Oklahoma was ranked No. 1 following the conference championship win and played Florida State in the Orange Bowl for the BCS title.
 The Sooners defeated the heavily favored Seminoles 13–2 to claim the school's seventh national championship.
 The team produced consensus All-Americans for the first time since 1988, including quarterback Josh Heupel, who finished runner-up for the Heisman in one of the closest votes in the award's history to that point.

-The influence of John Blake's recruiting classes on the championship would be a difficult question for Stoops, even years after the title.
-More than half of the 2000 team's starters were recruited by Blake, although Stoops brought in the quarterback (Heupel) and running back (Griffin).
-Despite continued success throughout the rest of his tenure in Norman, Stoops never won another national championship after 2000.